Call for applications for funding to develop research-related external engagement

 - Co-publications with external representatives or external engagement that aims to convert research results into practice-oriented methods or tools.

 PhD holders employed until further notice as senior lecturer or lecturer at the Faculty of Social Sciences, who do not have more than 30 per cent of their position reserved for research, can apply.The support covers costs corresponding to a maximum of 1.5 months of working hours per project.
 In addition to costs for working hours, it is also possible to apply for funding for certain overhead expenses such as travel and conference premises.
 This sort of expenses should be specified in the budget.

 The application may involve cooperation with researchers from other faculties or higher education institutions, but the granted funding cannot be used to pay for working hours for researchers or others who are not employed at the faculty.

-In conjunction with the end of the project and the payment of the funding, a brief report is to be submitted (approx. 1–2 pages), which describes how the funding was used and the results of the completed activities (e.g. applications and continued external engagement activities).
+In conjunction with the end of the project, a brief report is to be submitted (approx. 1–2 pages), which describes how the funding was used and the results of the completed activities (e.g. applications and continued external engagement activities).
 The report is also to include a brief statement from the external collaborative partner about the significance of the collaboration for their organisation.

 Granted funding is to be taken and used at the latest 18 months after the date of the decision.